-The rich coal mines upon which Madrid sat upon, covered some 30 square miles, connected by a network of tunnels that made up the Lucas & White Ash, the Peacock, and the Cooke mines.
-During this time over 3,000 people lived and worked in Madrid, exceeding Albuquerque in population.
+The rich coal mines upon which Madrid sat covered some 30 square miles, connected by a network of tunnels that made up the Lucas & White Ash, the Peacock, and the Cooke mines.
+During this time, over 3,000 people lived and worked in Madrid, exceeding Albuquerque in population.

 Though many miners working during this time suffered hazardous working conditions with little sympathy from mine owners and managers, Huber was a different sort.
-Under his direction, Madrid residents enjoyed paved streets, a hospital, a company store, schools, and unlimited electricity from the company owned power plant in their homes.
+Under his direction, Madrid residents enjoyed paved streets, a hospital, a company store, schools, and unlimited electricity from the company-owned power plant in their homes.
 During Prohibition, the company even furnished a place where people could distill illegal liquor.
-Of course, since commerce was controlled by the company, miners wages went right back to the owners pockets, but under Huber’s capable leadership Madrid became a model for other mining towns to follow.
+Of course, since the company controlled commerce, miners’ wages went right back to the owners’ pockets, but under Huber’s capable leadership, Madrid became a model for other mining towns to follow.
 He also formed the Employees’ Club, athletic activities, and town events.

 Huber also built the first illuminated baseball park west of the Mississippi in 1922.
 The stadium was home to the Madrid Miners, a farm team for the Brooklyn Dodgers, who played a game in the park in 1934.
 The baseball park is still utilized today.

-By the early 1970’s Oscar Huber’s son, Joe, by then, the owner of the entire town site, began to rent or sell a few of the old company houses to a number artists, craftsmen, and other individuals wanting to make their homes in the mountains.
-Determined to breathe new life into the town, he succeeded as more and more people moved into the area and Madrid was reborn.
+By the early 1970s, Oscar Huber’s son, Joe, by then, the owner of the entire townsite, began to rent or sell a few of the old company houses to a number of artists, craftsmen, and other individuals wanting to make their homes in the mountains.
+Determined to breathe new life into the town, he succeeded as more and more people moved into the area, and Madrid was reborn.

 Inside the Mineshaft Tavern, a popular stop for motorcycle riders is the historic pine and oak bar from the original saloon and is still known as the “longest bar in the state.”